-All transportation services during the 2013-2014 school year will be TO and FROM the DESIGNATED A.M/P.M. bus stop which is closest to the student's permanent residence.
+All transportation services will be TO and FROM the DESIGNATED A.M/P.M. bus stop that is closest to the student's permanent residence.
 Transportation services are provided to Holyoke residents only.

 Bus change requests are granted only if a family changes its residence.
 Students are not permitted to board a school bus other than his/her assigned bus.
 Students may get off only at their scheduled afternoon bus stop or at an established afternoon daycare facility on a designated bus route.